 Chlorides come from de-icing salts used in winter, or from saltwater in marine environments.
 They can penetrate the concrete structure, and once they reach the reinforcement bars, they can locally destroy the passivation film causing fast pitting corrosion.

-Two Most Common Causes of Concrete Damage and Reinforcement Corrosion
+Most Common Cause of Concrete Damage

 Sika Offers All Types of Technology for Concrete Protection

 For over 100 years, we have gained extensive experience and expertise in the repair and protection of concrete.
 Sika has all the necessary products and systems for technically correct concrete repair and protection.

 To adapt the concrete protection method to the specific project needs (e.g. exposure, concrete conditions, time constraints, accessibility, etc.), our customers have the possibility to choose among the following solutions: